 - An individual can purchase a larger share later which will be determined by the value of the property at that particular time

-Below mentioned are a few pros and cons of Shared Ownership:
+Below mentioned are a few Advantage and Disadvantage of Shared Ownership UK:

 |Accessible to lower-income households||Individuals staying do not own house outright|

 |Additional shares can be bought from landlord||Restricted to specific properties|

 |Potentially cheaper than renting||Valuation fees payable while purchasing shares|

 |Can be sold at anytime||Rent still paid to landlord; there can be some restrictions on further renting it out|

 |Rent on landlord’s share in normally under market rates||100% of maintenance cost must be paid|